As the lead agency in social welfare and development, the Department exercises the following functions:

 - Liaise with partner agencies.

-III.
 POLICY AND PLANS GROUP (PPG)

 The Policy and Plans Group serves as a venue for communicating, advocating, coordinating and collaborating on matters relating to policy development and plan formulation, information communication technology (ICT) service management, national poverty targeting at household level and liaisoning with the legislative branch and partners for priority social safety nets, social welfare and development policies.